-NET CHANGE IN FUND BALANCES - TOTAL GOVERNMENTAL FUNDS \$ (1,096,687) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
-However, in the statement activities, the cost of those assets is capitalized and allocated over their estimated useful lives a depreciation expense.
-In addition, disposal of assets before they are fully depreciated results in loss that is not reported in the governmental funds.
-In the current period, these amounts are: as Capital outlays\$ 19,105,875Depreciation expense(12,817,695) Because some amounts will not be collected for several months after the District's fiscal year end they are not considered as "available" revenues in the governmental funds. s, 106,503 The issuance of long-term debt (e.g. bonds, leases) provides current financial resources of governmental funds, while the repayment of the principal of long-term debt consumes the curre financial resources of governmental funds.
-Neither transaction, however, has any effect on mosition.
-Also, governmental funds report the effect of premiums, discounts, and similar items whe debt is first issued, whereas these amounts are deferred and amortized in the statement of activitie This amount is the net effect of these differences in the treatment of long-term debt and relate items.
-Repayment of note principal is an expenditure in the governmental funds, but the repaymer reduces long-term liabilities in the statement of net position. nt et en s. ed Governmental funds report deferred amounts on bond refundings as other financing source However, these amounts are reported on the statement of net position as deferred outflows resources and amortized over the life of the refunding debt.
-In the statement of activities, certain operating expenses - compensated absences (vacations ar sick leave) and special termination benefits (early retirement) - are measured by the amoun earned during the year.
-In the governmental funds, however, expenditures for these items ar measured by the amount of financial resources used (essentially, the amounts actually paid).
-This the amount by which current period amounts paid exceeded current period compensated absences ts re OPEB expenses in the statement of activities differs from the amount reported in the government funds because OPEB expenses are recognized in the statement of activities based on the District proportionate share of the expenses of the cost-sharing OPEB plan and expenses of the sing employer, whereas OPEB expenditures are recognized in the governmental funds when requirement to remit contributions to the plan exists. 's le Interest on long-term debt in the statement of activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due and, thus, requires the use of current financial resources.
-In the statement of activities, however interest expense is recognized as the interest accrues, regardless of when it is due. le Pension expense in the statement of activities differs from the amount reported in the government funds because pension expense is recognized in the statement of activities based on the District proportionate share of the expenses of the cost-sharing pension plan, whereas pension expenditure are recognized in the governmental funds when a requirement to remit contributions to the plan 's CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 7,126,946
+Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+However, in the statement of activities, the cost of those assets is capitalized and allocated over their estimated useful lives as depreciation expense.
+In addition, disposal of assets before they are fully depreciated results in a loss that is not reported in the governmental funds.
+In the current period, these amounts are: Capital outlays \$ 19,105,875 Depreciation expense (12,817,691) 6,288,184 Because some amounts will not be collected for several months after the District's fiscal year ends, they are not considered as "available" revenues in the governmental funds.
+106,503 The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds.
+Neither transaction, however, has any effect on net position.
+Also, governmental funds report the effect of premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+This amount is the net effect of these differences in the treatment of long-term debt and related items.
+Repayment of note principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
+8,556,930 Governmental funds report deferred amounts on bond refundings as other financing sources.
+However, these amounts are reported on the statement of net position as deferred outflows of resources and amortized over the life of the refunding debt.
+(1,122,079) In the statement of activities, certain operating expenses - compensated absences (vacations and sick leave) and special termination benefits (early retirement) - are measured by the amounts earned during the year.
+In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (essentially, the amounts actually paid).
+This is the amount by which current period amounts paid exceeded current period compensated absences (199,155) OPEB expenses in the statement of activities differs from the amount reported in the governmental funds because OPEB expenses are recognized in the statement of activities based on the District's proportionate share of the expenses of the cost-sharing OPEB plan and expenses of the single employer, whereas OPEB expenditures are recognized in the governmental funds when a requirement to remit contributions to the plan exists.
+364,413 Interest on long-term debt in the statement of activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due and, thus, requires the use of current financial resources.
+In the statement of activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
+77,222 Pension expense in the statement of activities differs from the amount reported in the governmental funds because pension expense is recognized in the statement of activities based on the District's proportionate share of the expenses of the cost-sharing pension plan, whereas pension expenditures are recognized in the governmental funds when a requirement to remit contributions to the plan (5,848,385)